tfmart/TagCleaner/README.md

 - Easy to use API
 - Support for iOS, macOS, watchOS, and tvOS

+## Inspiration

+TagCleaner is inspired by and based on the work of [Web Scrobbler's metadata-filter](https://github.com/web-scrobbler/metadata-filter).
+It's essentially a Swift port of this JavaScript library, adapted for use in Apple's ecosystem.

 ## How It Works

-TagCleaner is an experimental project that leverages Swift's RegexBuilder to clean music metadata.
-It's inspired by and based on the work of Web Scrobbler's metadata-filter (https://github.com/web-scrobbler/metadata-filter), adapting similar concepts to a native Swift implementation.

-The package uses a combination of RegexBuilder patterns and Swift's string manipulation capabilities to clean music metadata.
-This approach allows for powerful and flexible text processing while taking advantage of Swift's type-safe regex creation.

-TagCleaner includes filters for:
+TagCleaner uses a combination of RegexBuilder patterns and Swift's string manipulation capabilities to clean music metadata.
+It includes filters for:

 - Explicit/Clean labels
 - Featured artists